 The carbohydrates in the village diet are supplied by growing rice and other grains and local vegetables.
 The image above shows where the village crushes it's grain.
 That's basically a giant hammer operated by leveraging the weight of a human being, then dropped onto the grain.
 The bottom right image was taken further up river – it's a waterwheel that drives a rudimentary cam (a flat board) that operates a similar grain-crushing device.
 The protein in the Laotian diet is 90 percent supplied by fishing the river.
-This is mainly in the form of fish, but prawns and other water creatures I've never seen before can often be found at the bottom of a soup bowl.
+This is mainly in the form of fish, but prawns and other water creatures I'd never seen before can often be found at the bottom of a soup bowl.
 The village also farms pigs, buffalo and chickens on a very modest free-range scale within the community.

 Electricity has been produced from generators powered by sluice gates in nearby streams since 2008.
 Prior to that, the only electricity available was from gas-fueled portable generators and they were not in every village because they require money to buy and run, which is a problem when you don't have anything but an internal barter system.
 Whilst the villages remain entirely-self-sufficient with money playing little role, it's the transition to living in the modern world where money is a conduit for everything that will be problematic.